 Spatial Sciences Institute Los Angeles Geospatial Summit

-We encourage GIST students to attend and participate in the Institute’s annual one-day conference, the Los Angeles Geospatial Summit, typically held in late February.
-The Geospatial Summit provides the opportunity for GIST students to hear how various industries are utlizing GIScience and technologies, get career advice, learn about specific job opportunities, and network with industry professionals, GIST alumni and faculty, and students and faculty from other Southern California area GIS-related academic programs.
+We encourage Spatial Sciences Institute graduate and undergraduate students to attend and participate in the Institute’s annual one-day conference, the Los Angeles Geospatial Summit, typically held in late February.
+The Geospatial Summit provides the opportunity for students to hear how various industries are utlizing GIScience and technologies, get career advice, learn about specific job opportunities, and network with industry professionals, alumni and faculty, and students and faculty from other Southern California area GIS-related academic programs.

 Each year the Spatial Sciences Institute produces a book containing the resumes of current masters and graduate certificate students.
-The USC GIST Resume Book introduces the qualities and capabilities of the GIST student body to the related spatial sciences industries, and is just one of many ways in which the Spatial Sciences Institute supports the professional development of GIST students.
+The USC Spatial Sciences Institute Resume Book introduces the qualities and capabilities of student body to the related spatial sciences industries, and is just one of many ways in which the Spatial Sciences Institute supports the professional development of Geographic Information Science and Technology (GIST) and Spatial Informatics (SPIF) students.

 Networking and Career Development

 We encourage students to take advantage of numerous networking and career development opportunities and resources, including USC Career Center seminars on resume preparation, interviewing techniques, internship searches, and job search resources.

 We provide all USC Spatial students in good standing with a USC student business card with our compliments.
 Please email Stephanie Tran to request your business card print order.